Bavaria considers financial backing for insolvent Weltbild bookseller

 There are a number of options ranging “from debt guarantees to bridge financing”, the Sueddeutsche Zeitung quoted Seehofer as saying on Monday.

-The owners of Weltbild - 12 Catholic dioceses, the Association of German Dioceses and the church’s soldiers’ welfare organisation - have long fought over company strategy.
+The owners of Weltbild - 12 Catholic dioceses, the Association of German Dioceses and the church’s soldiers’ welfare organization - have long fought over company strategy.

-Two years ago, they decided to prepare a sale of the for-profit business after accusations that Weltbild was making profits from selling erotic books, but no deal materialised.
+Two years ago, they decided to prepare a sale of the for-profit business after accusations that Weltbild was making profits from selling erotic books, but no deal materialized.

-Labour representatives have criticised the Church for allowing Weltbild to become insolvent, putting jobs at risk.
+Labor representatives have criticized the Church for allowing Weltbild to become insolvent, putting jobs at risk.

 The Church says it has no choice and has offered financing, which Sueddeutsche Zeitung said was 65 million euros ($88.87 million), less than half the 135 million Weltbild has demanded.